When Someone Dies: Where to Start

 Direct Cremation

 If you want the most straightforward option, direct cremation involves cremation without a formal service.
-This is the most affordable option, typically costing between £895 and £1,500.
+This is the most affordable option, typically costing between £1,000 and £1,800 in 2026.
+Use our /funeral-cost-calculator/ to compare options in your area.

 For a full comparison including costs, see our cremation vs burial guide.